MathisVkg/MathisVkg/README.md

 ## 🔭 I’m currently working on:
 - I'm pausing projects for now, comming back later with new things !

-## ⚡
-- I'm currently searching for work.
-So if my profil can interest you, do not hesitate to contact me to discuss it more during an interview.
 <!--
 **MathisVkg/MathisVkg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started: